michaelbrusegard/Informatics-Project-1/workoutplanner/fxui/FXUI.md

 #### ExerciseViewController-Methods

-- initialize(): initializes the controller and set up the user interface
+- initialize(): initializes the controller and sets up the user interface
 - addExercises(): adds an exercise to the list of exercises
 - cancel(): cancels the creation of a workout
 - finish(): finishes the creation of a workout